 People ask why I would want to work in such a “depressing” business.
-I believe it is a gift that the families we serve allow us to help them carry their pain, if only for a short time.
+I believe it is a gift to help the families Feldman’s serves to carry their pain, if only for a short time.
 I am grateful for the opportunity to help people through some of their most difficult days.

-I am a board member of Great Education Colorado, serve on committees at Temple Sinai, work on committees for Jewish Family Service and I am active at my kids’ schools.
+I am on the board of Jewish Family Service, Kavod Senior Living, and the Jewish Community Relations Council.
 My husband, Jon, and I have two amazing sons, Alec and Danny.
-We love to hike, see movies, play Boggle and read together.
+We love to hike, see movies, and play games.

 As a Denver native, I have long and deep connections to Feldman Mortuary and the Cohen family.
 When my grandparents, Joe and Emma Naiman died, the Cohens and Feldman’s staff guided my family with kindness, caring and compassion.

 Breaking down the taboos about death | Jamie Sarche | TEDxCrestmoorParkWomen https://www.youtube.com/watch?v=SmsYxDvdcYc&t=21s

 Death Rituals: Creating Jewish Life |Jamie Sarche |ELI Talks http://www.elitalks.org/jamie

 Dubarry, Comfort Specialist

 Dubarry has joined us a Comfort Specialist.
 This friendly, sweet and cuddly yellow lab will do all he can to make funeral planning and bereavement a little easier for those whom Feldman has the honor of caring.